tillitis/tillitis-key1/doc/system_description/software.md

      firmware send back the `FW_RSP_LOAD_APP_DATA_READY` response
      containing the measurement.
-  5. The Compound Device Identifier (CDI) is then computed by using the `UDS`, the measurement of the application, and the `USS`, and placed in the `CDI` register.
-Then the start address of the device app, `0x4000_7000`, is written to `APP_ADDR` and the size to `APP_SIZE` to let the device application know where it is loaded and how large it is, if it wants to relocate in RAM.
+  5. The Compound Device Identifier (CDI) is then computed by using the `UDS`, application digest, and the `USS`, and placed in `CDI`. (see [Compound Device Identifier computation](#compound-device-identifier-computation)) Then the start address of the device app, `0x4000_0000`, is written to `APP_ADDR` and the size to `APP_SIZE` to let the device application know where it is loaded and how large it is, if it wants to relocate in RAM.
+  6. The firmware now clears the special `FW_RAM` where it keeps it stack.
+After this it does no more function calls and uses no more automatic variables.
-  6. The firmware now starts the application by switching to application mode by writing to the `SWITCH_APP` register.
-In this mode the MMIO region is restricted; e.g. some registers are removed (`UDS`), and some are switched from read/write to read-only.
-This is outlined in the memory map below.
+  7. Firmware starts the application by first switching to application mode by writing to the `SWITCH_APP` register.
+In this mode the MMIO region is restricted, e.g. some registers are removed (`UDS`), and some are switched from read/write to read-only (see [memory map](system_description.md#memory-mapped-hardware-functions)).

-     The firmware now executes assembler code that writes zeros to stack and data of the firmware, then jumps to what's in `APP_ADDR` which starts device app execution.
+     Then the firmware jumps to what's in `APP_ADDR` which starts the application.

      There is now no other means of getting back from application mode to firmware mode than resetting/power cycling the device.